 CASA stands for Court Appointed Special Advocate.
 CASA Prince George’s County volunteers are regular citizens like you.
 CASA volunteers are trained advocates for neglected and abused children in the foster care court system.
 CASA Volunteers assure that that the rights and needs of these children are at the forefront of decisions that are being made by judges and lawyers and family members.

 For many neglected and abused children their CASA volunteer is the only reliable adult presence in their lives.
 And that single volunteer can often be enough to break the cycle of violence and neglect- not just for one child, but for generations to come.

 Join us until every child in need has a CASA volunteer to look out for their needs.
-The children are waiting for us.
-They are waiting for you!
+You can change a child’s story!

 Help us learn more about you and the experiences that will make you a great CASA volunteer.
 Having trouble with the application?
 Call us at 301-209-0491 with any questions you have.

 Step 3 : Talk with a staff member